“Royal Dinner” at the Henry E. Huntington’s Mansion at San Marino Ranch (1926)

 Both Mr. & Mrs. H. E. Huntington (Edwards & Belle) abundantly collected Gorham sterling silver flatware & entertaining accessories.
 Interesting pieces like tomato servers & asparagus tongs, were used during these formal affairs to dish food off of silver trays.
 Mrs. Arabella Huntington started her sterling silver collection in the 1890’s; when she was the wife of Collis P. Huntington.

 The Gorham sterling silver flatware patterns in existence at that time were “Imperial Chrysanthemum” made in 1894, “Chantilly”, first made in 1895, & “Buttercup”, first made in 1899.
 It can be assumed that the couple collected silver from one of those patterns.
 Actually, Mrs. Arabella Huntington had the money to have all 3 patterns if she wanted them.
-Gorham Silver was also the silver flatware used in the ‘State Dining Room” at the US Presidents’ White House in that era.
-Mrs. Huntington bought 2 ornate Gorham tea sets and trays in the pattern “Imperial Chrysanthemum”; one for her niece Carrie Huntington Holladay wedding gift & one for herself.
+Gorham Silver was also the silver flatware used in the ‘State Dining-Room” at the US Presidents’ White House in that era.
+Americans often emulated traditions of the US President’s White House in Washington DC.
+Mrs. Arabella Huntington bought 2 ornate Gorham tea sets & massive trays in the pattern, “Imperial Chrysanthemum”; one for her niece Carrie Huntington Holladay wedding gift (which is now at the Huntington Library in San Marino, CA) & one for herself.
 It is highly likely that her sterling silver flatware was in the same pattern.

-From the photograph of this royal dinner (Book: The Huntington Botanical Garden by Wm.
+From the photograph of this Royal dinner (Book: The Huntington Botanical Garden by Wm.
 Hertrich p.144), it appears that a formal place setting was used.
 The Huntingtons had a grand collection of Gorham sterling silver flatware.
 At each “cover” (place setting), there were three forks on the left & two knives with a spoon on the right.
 The three forks were used for appetizer, fish, & entrée courses; the two knives were for the fish & the entrée courses.
 The spoon on the right would have been used as a soup spoon.
-The oyster course would have come with a small oyster fork on the oyster plate.
-If Mr. Huntington served salad at his royal table, an additional chilled fork would have accompanied the salad.
+The oyster course would have come with a small oyster fork (chilled) on the oyster plate.
+If Mr. H.E.
+Huntington served salad at his royal table, an additional chilled fork would have accompanied the salad.
 The footmen would have placed the chilled fork on the salad plate.
 Depending on what was on the multi-course dinner menu another fork & spoon might have also been used.
-The smaller fork used for cake, pie, or tarts & the smaller spoon for frozen pudding or fancy glaces (ice cream) usually located above the plates of each guest.
+The smaller fork used for cake, pie, or tarts & the smaller spoon for frozen pudding or fancy glaces (fancy ice cream) usually located above the plates of each of the dinner guests.

 Mrs. Arabella Huntington sadly passed away in 1924.
 So for this important event, Mr. Huntington entrusted his sister, Caroline “Carrie” Huntington Holliday, to be his hostess.
-This dinner was only part of a grand weekend of events.
+This lovely dinner was only part of a grand weekend of events.
 Sadly, I could find no menu in existence for this momentous occasion of the Royal Gala Dinner.
-From the Huntington mansions grocery lists & other Huntington formal dinners, this historian gained knowledge of what they might have eaten and other Huntington dinner menus.
+I have come up with a regal menu, from the Huntington mansions grocery lists & other Huntington formal dinners.
+This historian gained knowledge of what they might have eaten & other Huntington dinner menus.
 The following would be a typical Huntington fancy banquet dinner, usually about 8-9 courses sometimes up to 12 courses.
+In the Huntington banquets given at the Collis & Arabella Nob Hill San Francisco mansion, they provided 16 courses on their dinner menus.

 Oysters on the half shell always started a formal dinner at the Huntington Mansion.
-It is possible they used these Theodore Haviland “Elite Haviland” Oyster plates, gold, white with pink roses.
+It is possible they used these Theodore Haviland “Elite Haviland” Oyster plates, (gold, white with pink roses).
 In 1914, Mr. & Mrs. Huntington purchased massive amounts of French Haviland fine bone china fancy “Elite Haviland”.
-The “Custard Cup” could have held “Royal Pudding” for dessert that evening.
-Photo Credit: Nancy Armitage, Huntington SMR Journals
+The “Custard Cup” could have held the special “Royal Pudding” for dessert that evening.
+Photo Credit & watercolor sketches: Nancy Armitage, Huntington SMR Journals

-The Huntington Royal dinner might have started with Oysters on the Half Shell or a Shrimp or Crab Cocktail with a glass Spanish “Manzanilla” Sherry.
-Mr. Huntington adored raw oysters especially with a Mignonette Sauce (made of champagne vinegar & shallots) & sliced lemon wedges on fancy oyster plates.
+The Huntington Royal Dinner might have started with Oysters on the Half Shell or a Shrimp or Crab Cocktail with a glass Spanish “Manzanilla” Sherry.
+Mr. H.E.
+Huntington adored raw oysters especially with a Mignonette Sauce (made of champagne vinegar & shallots) & sliced lemon wedges on fancy oyster plates (Haviland oyster plates or Limoges oyster plates).

 Consomme Royale with Royal Custard (Savory)